Stephen Cooke

-Stephen Lee Cooke (born 15 February 1983) is a former professional footballer who is now retired.
+Stephen Lee Cooke (born 15 February 1983) is a retired professional footballer.
 Once considered a bright prospect for the future of English football, Cooke's career was seriously affected by a number of injuries.

 Playing career

 Aston Villa

-Cooke was born in Walsall and began his career as a trainee at the FA National School of Excellence in Lilleshall and then signed as a trainee at Manchester United.
-He moved on to hometown club Walsall before joining Aston Villa.
+Cooke was born in Walsall and began his career as a trainee at the FA National School of Excellence in Lilleshall between 1997 and 1999.
+He then signed as a trainee at Manchester United.
+He then moved to Aston Villa.
 Cooke turned professional in July 2000.
 He made his first team debut on 2 August 2000, coming on as a second-half substitute for Julian Joachim in Villa's 2–1 defeat at home to Celta Vigo in the UEFA Intertoto Cup semi-final second-leg.
+Cooke was regularly training with the first team under manager John Gregory.
+During this time, he did various chores around Bodymoor Heath, including cleaning the boots of Dion Dublin.

-He moved to AFC Bournemouth on loan in March 2002, making his Football League debut in Bournemouth's 5–1 win at home to Northampton Town on 9 March.
+According to Cooke's later recollections, the next Aston Villa manager, Graham Taylor, 'wasn't convinced' initially that the youngster was ready for the first team.
+Cooke moved to AFC Bournemouth on loan in March 2002, making his Football League debut in Bournemouth's 5–1 win at home to Northampton Town on 9 March.
 He returned to Villa before the end of the season.

-On 1 January 2003 he finally made his Premier League debut for Aston Villa, coming as a late substitute for Ulises De la Cruz in Villa's 2–0 home win over Bolton Wanderers.
+On 1 January 2003, he made his Premier League debut for Aston Villa, coming as a late substitute for Ulises De la Cruz in Villa's 2–0 home win over Bolton Wanderers.
 He made two further appearances that season for Aston Villa, as a late substitute for Dion Dublin in the 1–0 defeat at home to Manchester United in March and as a second-half substitute for Stefan Moore in the 3–1 defeat away to Leeds United on the final day of the season.

+Cooke later claimed that manager Graham Taylor saw him as a wide player, rather than his preferred central midfield position.
+During one team meeting in the 2002–03 season, Taylor singled out Cooke in a team meeting by saying 'how long am I going to have to wait for you to start doing what you need to do?'
+Taylor wanted Cooke to 'play wide but run the game', leaving Cooke confused about his role in the team.
+Taylor rewarded Cooke at the end of the season by offering him a new contract.
+Days later, Taylor left the club and was replaced by David O'Leary who did not select Cooke.

-He rejoined Bournemouth again on loan in January 2004 and signed on loan for Wycombe Wanderers in December of the same year.
+Cooke rejoined Bournemouth again on loan in January 2004.
+He signed on loan for Wycombe Wanderers in December of the same year.
+He severely injured his ankle while on loan which did not heal.
+Ankle cartilage problems continued to blight his career.
+Cooke later claimed that he considered retiring at this point in his career.
 Cooke's Aston Villa career came to an end when he was released at the end of the 2004–05 season.